adaam2/adigum/README.md

 ## Support

+All major browsers:

+* IE8+
+* Google Chrome
+* Firefox
+* Opera
+* Webkit Mobile Browsers

 At any time you can add an **Issue** to this repo to notify bugs or broken things.
-I'll be watching for new issues to fix them as soon as I can.
+I'll be watching for new issues to fix them as soon as I can. .gitmodulesS

 ## Thanks to:
 * [Sven Read](http://www.svenread.com/) for taking the time to make a well-done theme for Ghost
 * [Medium](http://medium.com/) Team for their awesome work!
 And also for guiding the line towards a better design trends related to news reading and blogging
-* [Rodrigo Almendras](https://www.flickr.com/photos/ralmendr/) for taking that beautiful photo of Santiago, Chile used as default cover in this theme
+* [Rodrigo Almendras](https://www.flickr.com/photos/ralmendr/) for taking that beautiful photo of Santiago, Chile used as default cover in this theme (modified by me)
 * [WordPress](http://wordpress.org/) and [Ghost](http://ghost.org/) for existing